 I am first a disciple of Christ.
 Have been since the age of 5, or 8, or 10, depending on which experience counts as a turning point in my spiritual life.
 I tend to think it was a journey, since everything else in life is that way, and that you can’t necessarily define conversion in an experience.
 But then we’d be getting up on one of my soapboxes so I’ll leave it at that.

 I am a wife and mother.
-Here I am with my family.
+Here I am with my family the last time we tried to take a group photo, around 2006:

 Well, perhaps that doesn’t put us in the best light.
 Let me try another photo.